Progressivism in Taiwan: Progressive parties in Taiwan

 The Democratic Progressive Party (DPP) is a centre-left social liberal and progressive party in Taiwan.
-It grew out of the Tangwai movement formed in the 1970s to oppose the ruling Kuomintang. while there are more social liberal wings from the Taipei metropolitan areas.
+It grew out of the Tangwai movement formed in the 1970s to oppose the ruling Kuomintang.
 As of the 2020 legislative elections, the DPP holds a majority of 61 legislative seats.

-The Taiwan Solidarity Union (TSU) is a left-wing progressive party characterised primarily by its Taiwanese nationalism and derives its membership from both the Kuomintang's former moderate and Taiwan-oriented fringe and DPP supporters disgruntled by the party's moderation on the question of Taiwanese sovereignty.
-Its progressive character is questionable, although it is part of the DPP's pro-Taiwan independence Pan-Green alliance.
+The Taiwan Solidarity Union (TSU) was historically a left-wing progressive party characterised primarily by its Taiwanese nationalism and derives its membership from both the Kuomintang's former moderate and Taiwan-oriented fringe and DPP supporters disgruntled by the party's moderation on the question of Taiwanese sovereignty.
+Its progressive character was questionable, although it is part of the DPP's pro-Taiwan independence Pan-Green alliance.
 The TSU lost all of its seats in the 2016 elections.

 The New Power Party (NPP) is a progressive party which aims to rewrite the Constitution of Republic of China and to carry out Taiwanization.
-The NPP won three seats in the 2020 legislative election.
+The NPP won three seats in the 2020 legislative election, but lost all the seats in 2024.

 The modern liberal parties in Taiwan are mostly associated with Taiwanese nationalism, as well as liberal positions on social issues, such as support for LGBT rights and abolishing the death penalty.
 However, progressivism and social liberalism in Taiwan have not easily extended to extensive labor rights, or more liberal support for immigrant rights.